-Dynamic range (DR) audio is a difference between maximum and minimum signal levels in the first approach.
+Dynamic range (DR) audio is a difference between the loudest and quietest levels of a music.
+It's so in the first approach.
 It's not that simple.
 Is dynamic range important?
-Read explanation, measurement methods, its difference by audio software developer Yuri Korzunov.
+Read the explanation, measurement methods, types of the range.

 The dynamic range has multiple definitions.
 Because minimum and maximum levels may be measured in various ways.

-When a signal pass through audio unit/software (as digital as analog) its level is limited by minimal and maximal values.
-Dynamic range is calculated as difference between these levels:
+When a signal passes through audio unit/software (as digital as analog) its level is limited by minimum and maximal values.
+Dynamic range is calculated as a difference between these levels:

 DR = [Maximal Level, dB] -[Minimum Level, dB]